holoubekm/holoubkovi/website/content/en/info/index.md

 The most crucial point of the program - the wedding ceremony itself - is scheduled for noon.
 It will take place directly at the mill.
 If the weather is good, it will happen by the pond under a beautiful old oak tree.
 In case of bad weather... well, we'll see, but you certainly won't need to worry about not being able to find the ceremony location 😊 We'll meet at the mill between 11:30 - 11:45, the ceremony location won't be far from the main building.

 After the ceremony, congratulations and group photographs will take place.
-Then we'll move to the wedding table, where we'll listen to speeches and toast, and finally, (at last!) we'll feast.
+Then we'll move to the wedding table, where we'll listen to speeches and toast, and finally, (at last!) we'll feast (we tentatively estimate it to be arount 13:30).
 A traditional wedding soup will be served, followed by everyone choosing something tasty from the lunch buffet.

 The further program is still being prepared, but you can certainly look forward to the cake cutting, bouquet tossing, first dance, and a merry band, as well as games, not only for children but also for adults.